@Singleton

 Unlike other enterprise beans, once a singleton session bean instance is initialized, it is not destroyed if the singleton’s business or lifecycle methods cause system exceptions.
 This ensures that the same singleton instance is used throughout the application lifecycle.

-example consists of a singleton session bean,
+The counter example consists of a singleton session bean,

-, and a JavaServer Faces Facelets web front end.
+CounterBean, and a JavaServer Faces Facelets web front end.

 returns an integer representing the number of times a web page has been

 accessed.
-Here is the code of CounterBean
+Here is the code of CounterBean:

 package javaeetutorial.counter.ejb;